Text

 reroute or restrict nonparticipating IFR traffic.
 Examples of activities

-conducted in MOAs include, but are not limited to: air combat tactics, air
+conducted in MOAs include, but are not limited to: air

-intercepts, aerobatics, formation training, and low-altitude tactics.
+combat tactics, air intercepts, aerobatics, formation training, and

 TYPE: Other - O